1 dead in east Houston worksite accident

-HOUSTON — A construction worker died Tuesday morning at an east Houston worksite after they became trapped in a machine, according to the Houston Fire Department.
+HOUSTON — A construction worker died Tuesday morning at an east Houston worksite after getting trapped in a machine, according to the Houston Fire Department.

 It happened at about 11 a.m. in the 12700 block of East Freeway and Halsey Street.